spitzerd/vscode-ktlint-formatter/README.md

 Found a bug or have a feature request?
 Please open an issue on [GitHub](https://github.com/rnoro/vscode-ktlint-formatter/issues).

+## 🔌 Recommended Extensions

+For the best Kotlin development experience in VS Code, use this extension together with:

+- **[Kotlin Language Server](https://github.com/Kotlin/kotlin-lsp)** - Official Kotlin language server from JetBrains
+  - Provides IntelliSense, code navigation, and refactoring
+  - Developed and maintained by JetBrains

 ## 📝 License

 MIT License - see [LICENSE](LICENSE) for details